MarthaBennett/MarthaBennett/README.md

 * 📝  Find my LinkedIn profile here: https://www.linkedin.com/in/martha-bennett-8485241a7/

+* 🍎  Find my education business here: https://www.ludotutors.com

 * ✉️  You can contact me at [marthamaybennett123@gmail.com](mailto:marthamaybennett123@gmail.com)

 * 🧠  I'm learning to code, to knit and to make shoes!

-* ⚡   I'm an Actor and Scriptwriter (I write with my friend Quentin Beroud), currently in talks to have our first sitcom produced!
+* ⚡   I'm an Actor and Scriptwriter (I write with my friend Quentin Beroud), currently in talks to have our first sitcom produced.
 I am also an Expert Patient for the NHS, teaching Nurses and Doctors about Endometriosis and the Gender Pain Gap.
 I'm particularly excited to see how the FemTech and EdTech fields expand.

 ### Skills